wp-plugins/wp-post-to-pdf-enhanced/readme.txt

 == Screenshots ==

 1. Main Options page
-2. Accessibility Options (include/exclude content types, posts, pages)
+2. Include/Exclude Content Types, Posts, Pages; Caching
-3. Presentation Options (PDF icon appearance)
+3. Icon/Link Presentation options (where the PDF icon should appear)
-4. PDF Formatting Options (output tuning; accommodate shortcodes from other plugins, what to include in the PDF header area, header image, fonts, etc.)
+4. General options (accommodate shortcodes from other plugins, what to include in the PDF header area, etc.)
+5. Header options (show on all pages, set logo, set header margin)
+6. Body options (featured image inclusion, custom css, custom bullet image, image scaling, etc.)
+7. Footer options (custom footer, size and positioning, border, alignment, footer margin)
+8. Typography (header, footer, body fonts and sizes)
+9. Page Size & Units
-5. Sample WordPress page; note PDF icon (top left positioning selected)
+10. Sample WordPress page; note PDF icon (top left positioning selected)
-6. Sample PDF (minimal header options; default fonts and sizes)
+11. Sample PDF (minimal header options; default fonts and sizes)

 == Changelog ==

+= 1.1.0 =

+* Addressed possible XSS vulnerability as described here: https://blog.sucuri.net/2015/04/security-advisory-xss-vulnerability-affecting-multiple-wordpress-plugins.html.
+* Updated to TCPDF 6.2.6, and all included fonts.
+* Correct title formatting when option set to apply other plugin output (thanks to doublesharp for the suggestion and the code snippet!).
+* Changed options when creating cache directories to set perms to 0755 (thanks to Qobo Ltd for the suggestion and the code snippet!).
+* Reorganized admin panels to improve flow and accommodate additional settings.
+* Added paper size option based upon sizes available in TCPDF.
+* Added custom footer options.
+* Added custom bullet image options (still testing image types and consistency).
+* Added margin options (previously, these were set in TCPDF options file).
+* Improvements (I hope) to image alignment (though still needs work).
+* Initial code to set version in db for use in smoother upgrades.
+* Initial work to preserve existing option settings and add defaults for newly added ones.
+(This is still under development and not yet functional.)

 = 1.0.5 =